-Have you ever seen a more perfect summer dish than this Avocado Avenger salad?
+Have you ever seen a more perfect summer dish than this tomato and cucumber filled Avocado Avenger salad?

 I fell in love with this salad the first time I laid eyes on it!
-This genius recipe creation comes from Tess Master’s latest cookbook, The Perfect Blend.
+This genius recipe creation comes from Tess Master's latest cookbook, The Perfect Blend.
 Honestly, I had a hard time choosing what delicious creation to share from the book with all of you.
-Every single page was full of mind-blowing recipes, but this one with its avocados, zucchini, and melon all spiced up with chimichurri ultimately won me over.
+Every single page was full of mind-blowing recipes, but this salad with its avocado, tomato, cucumber, zucchini, and melon all spiced up with chimichurri ultimately won me over.
 I mean, how could I possibly resist those avocados?!

 The Perfect Blend is divided into 12 delicious chapters that focus on current food trends and how to eat for the health goals you would like to achieve.
 Looking to gain energy from the foods you eat?
 There's a chapter for that!
 Interested in combating inflammation through your diet or learning about probiotic rich foods?
 Yep, they're in there too!